Raknoche/Raknoche.github.io/_posts/2016-10-10-Time-Series-Analysis.md

 * If the ACF cuts off sharply at lag-k, and the PACF falls off gradually, add k AR terms.
 Typically, this will be accompanied by a negative lag-1 term in the ACF plot.

 As a final note, some time series will not conform to the rules above.
 These data sets will require a mixed model that includes both AR and MA terms.
 In this case, the AR and MA terms tend to work against each other, and it is easy for a model to spiral out of control by including incrementally more AR and MA terms.
-In general, if using mixed ARIMA model you should favor models which use fewer terms.
+In general, if using a mixed ARIMA model you should favor models which use fewer terms.
 For instance, if an ARIMA(1,1,2) model fits the model well, it's likely that the simpler ARIMA (0,1,1) model will work as well.
-This issue can be usually be avoided by adding only one type of term in a step-by-step manner as described above.
+This issue can usually be avoided by adding only one type of term in a step-by-step manner as described above.

 # <a name="Evaluating"></a> Evaluating an ARIMA model

-As we've seen above, most time series analysis exploit the correlations between adjacent values to forecast future data.
+As we've seen above, most time series analyses exploit the correlations between adjacent values to forecast future data.
 Since this model is trained on dependent data, common validation techniques such as [Leave-One-Out cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) are not applicable when evaluating the model's performance.
 Instead, we can evaluate our model's performance using the follow steps:

-1) Fit the model using data up to a specific time, denoted by $x_T$.
+1) Fit the model using data up to a specific time, denoted by $$x_T$$.

-2) Use the model to predict the next point in the time series, denoted as $\hatx_{T+1}$.
+2) Use the model to predict the next point in the time series, denoted as $$\hat{x}_{T+1}$$.

-3) Compute the error of the prediction using $\epsilon_{T+1} = x_{T+1} - \hatx{T+1}$, where $x_{T+1}$ is the true measurement at time $T+1$.
+3) Compute the error of the prediction using $$\epsilon_{T+1} = x_{T+1} - \hat{x}_{T+1}$$, where $$x_{T+1}$$ is the true measurement at time $$T+1$$.

-4) Repeat steps 1-3 for $T=m,\ldots,(n-1)$, where m is the minimum number of measurements needed to evaluate the model, and n is the total number of measurements in the time series.
-For instance, if a model implemented lag-2 terms, m=2.
+4) Repeat steps 1-3 for $$T=m,\ldots,(n-1)$$, where $$m$$ is the minimum number of measurements needed to evaluate the model, and $$n$$ is the total number of measurements in the time series.
+For instance, if a model implements lag-2 terms, $$m=2$$.

 5) Compute the [mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error) using the results from step 4.

 # <a name="Seasonal"></a> Seasonal ARIMA models

 Some time series have seasonal trends in the data.
 For instance, purchases of heavy coats would likely rise in winter, and fall in summer, every year.
 We can stationarize this type of data by taking the seasonal difference of the time series.
-That is, if the seasonal trends repeat every $S$ periods, we can remove them by modeling the difference of $x_t - x_{t-S}$.
+That is, if the seasonal trends repeat every $$S$$ measurements, we can remove them by modeling the difference of $$x_t - x_{t-S}$$.
 In doing so, we force the model to predict future data based on the shape of the most recently observed seasonal pattern.

-The implementation of a seasonal ARIMA model is identical to the process outlined above, with that exception that the time series being modeled using the differences in seasonal data, rather than the differencing in adjacent data.
-After difference, seasonal AR and MA terms can be added to the model as we did in sections ??.
+The implementation of a seasonal ARIMA model is identical to the standard ARIMA process, with that exception that the time series being modeled uses the seasonal differences of the data, rather than the differences of adjacent data.
+After differencing, seasonal AR and MA terms can be added to the model as we did in [Sections 8 and 9](#ARterms).
 Note that each lag of a seasonal model uses data that is a multiple of the seasonal period.
-In other words, a lag-1 term would correspond to $x_t-x_{t-S}$, whereas a lag-2 term would correspond to $x_t-x_{t-2S}$.
+In other words, a lag-1 term would correspond to $$x_t-x_{t-S}$$, whereas a lag-2 term would correspond to $$x_t-x_{t-2S}$$.

 Often, a purely seasonal model will not provide a satisfactory forecast of future data.
 In particular, since purely seasonal models forecast data using seasonal differences, sudden changes in the data are not reflected until an entire season has passed.
 To address this issue, we can add non-seasonal differences to the model.
 For instance, for data with a 12 month seasonal period, we may want to model the first difference of the season differences.
 That is, we may want to model:

 $$ (x_t - x_{t-12}) - (x_{t-1} - x_{t-13}) $$

-This type of model is denoted as ARIMA(p,d,q)$\times$(P, D, Q)S, where $$p$$ is the non-seasonal AR order, $$d$$ is the non-seasonal differencing order, $$q$$ is the non-seasonal MA order, $$P$$ is the seasonal AR order, $$D$$ is the seasonal differencing order, $$Q$$ is seasonal MA order, and $$S$$ is time span of seasonal pattern.
+This type of model is denoted as ARIMA(p,d,q)$$\times$$(P, D, Q)S, where $$p$$ is the non-seasonal AR order, $$d$$ is the non-seasonal differencing order, $$q$$ is the non-seasonal MA order, $$P$$ is the seasonal AR order, $$D$$ is the seasonal differencing order, $$Q$$ is seasonal MA order, and $$S$$ is number of measurements included in one seasonal pattern.
 Such a model can be broken down into four components.
 The short term, non-seasonal components are written:

 $$ AR(p): x_t = \phi_0 + \phi_1 x_{t−1} + \phi_2 x_{t−2} + \ldots + \phi_p x_{t−p} + \epsilon_t $$